simplicitesoftware/docs/content/CTG_50_docs/LSN_110_security/security.md

 This document give some guidelines on how to improve security of your applications based on the Simplicit&eacute;&reg; platform.

+> **Note**: Some recommandations are not necessarily applicable/relevant in every particular cases, you must adapt them to your context.

 <h2 id="upgrades">Platform upgrades</h2>

 The platform regularly receive upgrades that potentially include security related fixes.